Click to Rate and Give Feedback

 MSBuild Items

-Items represent inputs into the build system that are grouped into item collections based on their user-defined collection names.
-These item collections can be used as parameters for tasks, which use the individual items contained in the collection to perform the steps of the build process.
+MSBuild items are inputs into the build system, and they typically represent files.
+Items are grouped into item types based on their element names.
+Item types are named lists of items that can be used as parameters for tasks.
+The tasks use the item values to perform the steps of the build process.

-Items are declared in the project file by creating an element as a child of an ItemGroup element with the name of the item.
-The Include attribute of the element specifies what files to include with that item collection.
-For example, the following code creates an item collection named Compile, which includes two files.
+You declare items in the project file as child elements of an ItemGroup element.
+The name of the child element is the type of the item.
+The Include attribute of the element specifies the items (files) to be included with that item type.
+For example, the following XML creates an item type that’s named Compile, which includes two files.

 <ItemGroup>